Orbit Fitting

 Return type:

-Solve Lambert’s problem for a single-revolution Keplerian transfer.
+Solve Lambert’s problem for a Keplerian transfer.

 Given two heliocentric position vectors and a transfer time, compute the velocity vectors at departure and arrival that connect them via two-body (Keplerian) motion.